packages

 Skip to contents

-This vignette shows how to filter WATLAS data based on spatial boundaries, temporal specifications, error estimates and speed.
+This vignette shows how to filter WATLAS-data based on spatial boundaries, temporal windows, and positioning errors.

 Loading the data